jasheloper/promise-animations/README.md

 <br>

-**Using arrow function with implicit returns - curly braces and 'return' keyword are omitted.**
+**Arrow function with implicit returns - curly braces and 'return' keyword are omitted.**

 ⭐️ (favorite)